R. Andrew Slade, Chairperson

 The program accommodates both full-time and part-time students, allows them to achieve different goals, and prepares them for a wide variety of careers.
 The English and American literature track serves prospective Ph.D. students in literature and students generally seeking greater literary understanding or research skills; the writing track prepares students who go on to doctoral programs in rhetoric, composition, and writing as well as those seeking careers in professional, business, technical, or creative writing; the teaching track provides students with advanced work in the content area for teachers of English.

-Graduate teaching assistantships are offered to qualified students in the M.A. program.
+Graduate teaching assistantships are offered to a select number of qualified students in the M.A. program.
 Assistantships provide tuition remission for the 30-hour program, a stipend, and benefits.
 Applications for assistantships are part of the online admission form.
-Students making satisfactory progress toward their degree may renew their contract for a second year.s can expect to assist faculty in teaching or research, work as consultants in the Write Place, the University's writing center, and in the second-year, may teach in the department’s composition program.
+Students making satisfactory progress toward their degree who also have a strong teaching record may renew their contract for a second year.
+Teaching assistants can expect to assist faculty in teaching or research, work as consultants in the Write Place (the University's writing center), and in the second-year may teach in the department’s composition program.

-ENG 601 Grad Studies in ENG is required of applicants for the degree.
-ENG 588 Literary Theory is required of each student in the literature track.
-ENG 596 Composition Theory is required of each applicant in the writing track.
-Students in the teaching track may select either course to fulfill their theory requirement.
+ENG 601 Grad Studies in ENG is required of applicants for the degree and should be taken during the students' first semester.
+ENG 588 Literary Theory or another appropriate theory course (approved by the Director of Graduate Studies) is required of each student in the literature track.
+ENG 596 Composition Theory or another appropriate theory course (approved by the Director of Graduate Studies) is required of each applicant in the writing track.
+Students in the teaching track may select ENG 588, ENG 596, or another appropriate theory course (approved by the Director of Graduate Studies) to fulfill their theory requirement.
 Students in the teaching track are required to take two courses from the department of Teacher Education and should consult with the Director of Graduate Studies about those courses.

 ENG 505.
 Creative Writing.
 3 Hours